-Revision hip replacement is a procedure that is performed in order to repair an artificial hip joint.
-Sometimes, artificial hip joints are damaged over time as a result of wear and tear or infection.
+Revision hip replacement is a surgery performed to repair an artificial hip joint that sustains damage due to infection.
+Sometimes, artificial hip joints are damaged over time as a result of wear and debris from artificial surfaces.
 Occasionally instability or dislocation can also require a revision hip replacement.
-The surgery helps to repair the damage, allowing for proper function to be restored.
-During the procedure, the damaged artificial hip joint is removed and replaced with a new one.
-In some cases, more than one procedure may be required, in which case old scar tissue is removed during the first surgery, so that infection can be treated.
-When the infection has cleared, a second surgery can be performed and a new prosthetic hip joint can be placed.
+The surgery helps to repair the damaged components allowing for proper function to be restored.
+Revision surgery is a means of correcting the problem so that the hip may return to normal.
+However, a prosthetic hip only lasts 10-20-years before it becomes worn out and needs to be replaced.

 A great amount of preparation is required prior to surgery.
 At the time of my patient’s appointment, I carry out a series of tests to determine the work that needs to be done on the hip.
 These tests include an EKG, x-ray, bone scan and laboratory (urine) testing to conduct a thorough analysis of my patient’s health and determine whether they qualify for revision hip surgery.